-A message at the top of the screen informs you whether the information was successfully imported and copied from the file into the StorNext license file.
-The status indicator changes to enabled (a green check mark icon and you are now ready to activate your licenses.
+A message at the top of the screen informs you whether the information was successfully validated and copied into the StorNext license file.
+The status indicator changes to enabled (a green check mark icon) and you are now ready to activate your licenses.